pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/25_System_Settings.md

 What exactly does the dev mode:
 * Loading the source javascript files (uncompressed & commented)
 * Disables some caches (Webservice Cache, ...)
-* extensive logging into debug.log
+* extensive logging into logfiles
 * ... and some more little things